GreptimeTeam/docs/docs/v0.8/en/reference/sql/create.md

 - Doesn't create a new database.
 - Doesn't return an error when the clause `IF NOT EXISTS` is presented.
 - Otherwise, returns an error.

+The database can also carry options similar to the `CREATE TABLE` statement by using the `WITH` keyword.
+All options available in [Table Options](#table-options) can be utilized here as well.
+When creating a table, if the corresponding table options are not provided, the options configured at the database level will be applied.

 ### Examples